- 1 How To Remove Arsenic from Water Through Filtration

 When it comes to arsenic reverse osmosis removes up to 95% of all arsenic in water.
 A big advantage with RO filters is that you can choose an under-sink filter, Countertop, or whole house filter.

 Distillation is another effective method of getting rid of both arsenic (III) and arsenic (V).
 With distillation, you’ll remove 100% of arsenic dissolved in water.
 Distillation also provides some of the purest water.
 Water is first heated to vapor which is collected in another container.
 Arsenic has a high boiling point, so it’s left behind in the first container.
 Although distillation is effective at removing contaminants, it has several drawbacks.
 Distillation is energy-intensive so you’ll pay more in power bills.
+Another drawback is that you only have the option of using a countertop system.

 This filtration method uses metal oxides that absorb the arsenic in water.
 Some of the metal oxides that are used include iron oxide and titanium oxide.
 Water is passed through these oxides which absorb the arsenic from water.